-WSDM (pronounced “wisdom”) is one of the premier conferences on web inspired research involving search and data mining.
-WSDM 2021 will take place in Jerusalem, Israel on March 8-12 2021.
+WSDM (pronounced “wisdom”) is one of the premier conferences on web-inspired research involving search and data mining.
+WSDM 2022 will take place in Phoenix, AZ, USA on February 21-25 2022.
 The Conference and Program Chairs invite all those working in areas related to search and data mining on the Web and the Social Web to submit original proposals for system demonstrations at the conference.

 WSDM demonstrations let you present first-hand experience of novel research prototypes or operational systems, promote your work to leading members of the research community, exchange ideas gained from implementing systems with leading researchers, and obtain direct feedback from expert users and industry practitioners.
 A paper describing each accepted demonstration will be included in the conference proceedings.